 - Whenever we transfer your personal data outside of the UK and the EU, we ensure it receives additional protection as required by law.
 To keep this candidate privacy notice as short and easy to understand as possible, we haven’t set out the specific circumstances when each of these protection measures are used.
 You can contact us at firstname.lastname@example.org for more detail on this.

 For how long do we keep your data?

-- Unless we have a legitimate reason for retaining it for longer, we will retain your personal data for a period of 6 months after we have communicated to you our decision about whether to appoint you to the role.
+- Unless we have a legitimate reason for retaining it for longer, we will retain your personal data for a period of 12 months after we have communicated to you our decision about whether to appoint you to the role.
 We retain your personal data for that period so that we can show, in the event of a legal claim, that we have not discriminated against candidates on prohibited grounds and that we have conducted the recruitment exercise in a fair and transparent way.
+We also retain your personal data for that period in case a further opportunity arises in the future for which you would be a suitable candidate.
 After this period, we will securely destroy your personal data in accordance with applicable laws and regulations.

 - If your application is successful, we will only keep those parts of your personal data that are necessary for your engagement in the role.
 The remaining personal data will be securely destroyed.

 What security measures are in place to protect your data?

 - We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need-to-know.
 They will only process your personal data in accordance with our instructions and they are subject to a duty of confidentiality.
 Details of these measures may be obtained from email@example.com.